Hughem27/emergingtech/README.md

-# Emerging Technologies
-## G00384389@atu.ie Emerging Technologies Repository
+# G00384389@atu.ie Emerging Technologies Repository

 ## Introduction
 This notebook aims to demonstrate my ability in the following areas: